agersant/polaris/docs/SETUP.md

 From here, you might want to adjust your system to run Polaris on login using Systemd, Cron or whichever method your distribution endorses.

-If you want to uninstall Polaris, execute `make uninstall` from the extracted archive's directory.
+If you want to uninstall Polaris, execute `make uninstall-xdg` from the extracted archive's directory (or `make uninstall` if you made a system-wide install).
 This will delete all the files and directories listed above **including your Polaris database**.
-If you customized the install process by specifying environment variables like `PREFIX`, make sure they are set to the same values when running `make uninstall`.
+If you customized the install process by specifying environment variables like `PREFIX`, make sure they are set to the same values when running the uninstall command.

 ### In a docker container